top of page

 B i o g r a p h y

-British-Polish violinist Magdalena Loth-Hill learned locally in Cumbria before accepting a place at Chetham’s School of Music to study with Jan Repko.
-She continued her studies at the Royal College of Music, London, with Itzhak Rashkovsky and Laura Samuel and later took up baroque violin with Adrian Butterfield and Lucy Russell.
-Magdalena graduated with first-class honours and went on to gain a Master’s degree with Distinction.
-She was awarded the 2015/16 Mills Williams Junior Fellowship at the RCM, a post she held while studying for an Artist Diploma in baroque violin.
+British-Polish violinist Magdalena Loth-Hill began violin lessons locally in Cumbria before accepting a place at Chetham’s School of Music.
+She continued her studies at the Royal College of Music, London, with Itzhak Rashkovsky and Laura Samuel, and later took up baroque violin with Adrian Butterfield and Lucy Russell.
+Magdalena was awarded the Mills Williams Junior Fellowship at the RCM, a post she held while studying for an Artist Diploma in baroque violin.
 In March 2016, Magdalena was presented with the Mills Williams Medal.

 Magdalena has recorded works for the British Library’s ‘Georgians Revealed’ exhibition and exam pieces for the ABRSM syllabus.
-She performs with groups including Solomon's Knot, The Academy of Ancient Music, The Orchestra of the Age of Enlightenment, The English Concert, English Baroque Soloists, Florilegium, Ex Cathedra and United Strings of Europe among others.
+She performs regularly with other groups, including Solomon's Knot, The Academy of Ancient Music, The Orchestra of the Age of Enlightenment, The English Concert, Florilegium, Ex Cathedra, London Mozart Players and United Strings of Europe among others.

 IMG_20190913_190312.jpg